MosesSupposes/Purescript-By-Example/text/chapter14.md

 ## Project Setup

-The project accompanying this chapter adds one new dependency - the `purescript-free` library, which defines the _free monad_, one of the tools which we will be using.
+The project accompanying this chapter adds one new dependency - the `free` library, which defines the _free monad_, one of the tools which we will be using.

 We will test this chapter's project in PSCi.